Introduction to Curriculum:

-Julius Ceaser talked about which team of horses, driver, chariot would be able to run the curriculum fastest.
+The word curriculum originated in ancient Rome and meant a chariot race course.
+Imagine Julius Ceaser talking about which team of horses, driver, chariot would run the curriculum fastest.

-Is curriculum that which is taught both inside and outside of school directedby the school.
+- Is curriculum that which is taught both inside and outside of school directedby the school.

-Is curriculum everything that is planned by school personnel.
+- Is curriculum everything that is planned by school personnel.

-Is curriculum a series of experiences undergone by learners in school.
+- Is curriculum a series of experiences undergone by learners in school.

-Is curriculum that which an individual learner experiences as a result of schooling.
+- Is curriculum that which an individual learner experiences as a result of schooling.

 The definition you select will effect the way you "do curriculum".